hyperledger-solang/solang/docs/language.rst

 __________________

 Function modifiers are used to check pre-conditions or post-conditions for a function call.
-First a new modifier must be declared which declared much like a function, but uses the ``modifier`` keyword rather than ``function``.
+First a new modifier must be declared which looks much like a function, but uses the ``modifier`` keyword rather than ``function``.

 .. code-block:: javascript